 Your one option is a full 4” suspension upgrade.
 You will also need a new set of wheels with a more negative offset for improved UCA clearance.
 This option is more expensive but will eliminate the need to trim as much.

-If you don’t want to go through the hassles of a complete suspension lift kit and a set of new wheels, the other more budget-friendly option is adding a leveling kit, wheel spacers on the factory rims and some cutting away of wheel well plastic and other components.
+If you don’t want to go through the hassles of a complete suspension lift kit and a set of new wheels, the other more budget-friendly option is adding a leveling kit, wheel spacers on the factory rims, and some cutting away of the wheel well plastic and other components.

 Cutting, and Pounding your beloved F150